-Paul Kleiman PhD PFHEA FRSA
+Paul Kleiman BAHons MEd PhD PFHEA FRSA

-Paul is in much demand as a consultant, facilitator and keynote speaker, motivating and enabling organisations, groups and individuals to recognise and capitalise on their own creativity in order to enhance their work and working practices.
+Paul is the Senior Consultant at Ciel Associates.
+He has a national and international reputation as an innovative and expert consultant, facilitator and speaker, motivating and enabling organisations, groups and individuals to recognise and capitalise on their own creativity in order to enhance their work and working practices.

 Paul’s blog is at stumblingwithconfidence.wordpress.com

 “Paul, thank you so much.
 Many of your ideas have stayed with us and helped to define our approach to teaching, learning and assessment.
 We owe you some debt of gratitude”.
 (Andy Head, Head of Dept., University of Hull)

 “Jo is a passionate advocate of learning and sets some tough challenges for the learning world.
 She believes strongly that people have to be at the heart of the learning process and she is a great innovator”.
 Mike Levy, TJ Online magazine